gconnect/Dtipify-Dapp/README.md

   # Future Plans/Improvements:
 - Real-Time Notifications: Users receive real-time notifications for tips received, allowing creators to express their appreciation promptly.
 - Enhanced Creator-User Interaction: "Dtipify" aims to incorporate features that enable direct communication between creators and their supporters, such as messaging functionalities or comment sections.
+- Account Abstraction Capabilities
+- Cross chain tipping
+- Polygon Id for proof of Identity
+- Bounties, Blog/Tutorials and Q&A
 - Subscription-Based Support: In the future, "Dtipify" plans to introduce subscription-based models where users can subscribe to their favorite creators, offering ongoing support in exchange for exclusive content or perks.
 - Social Integration: Integration with popular social media platforms will be explored, allowing creators to connect their existing social profiles and expand their reach.
 - Community Features: "Dtipify" envisions creating a vibrant community space where creators and supporters can interact, collaborate, and discover new talents.